vshemyako/intexsoft-internship/README.md

 -- jUnit
 -- Angular 4

-At the moment basic Angular Material incorporation into application is being developed.
+At the moment basic Angular Material incorporation into application is being developed. - Done

+All efforts are directed into Angular Guards incorporation into the application.